Payments - Common Reason Response Codes (RRC)

 2. Bank Declines

-Note: If the customer must contact their issuer/bank regarding a declined payment, provide the Transaction Reference Number (TRN), which is passed during authorization for tracking.
+Note: If the customer must contact their issuer/bank, provide the Transaction Reference Number (TRN).

 | RRC | Description |